jmeyer2k/english/merchant-of-venice-essay-outlines.md

 Who is the most sympathetic character in *The Merchant of Venice*?
 ------------------------------------------------------------------

-I. In the play, the most sympathetic character in the play is Portia since she believes in justice for all parties.
+I. In the play, the most sympathetic character is Portia since she believes in justice for all parties.
 II.
 Portia saves Antonio from Shylock's deceitful plans.
   a.
 Not a drop of blood
   b.
 Persecutes Shylock for wanting to take Antonio's life